adityadhikale/portfolio/README.md

 ## 🔄 Deployment

-This portfolio can be easily deployed on platforms like:
+This portfolio is currently deployed on Netlify.
+You can also deploy it on other platforms like:
-- Netlify
+- Netlify (current host)
 - Vercel
 - GitHub Pages
 - Firebase Hosting